 Even if you’re not seeking a promotion, going through all those phases is common for your career development and is a great way not to get bored in your current role.

-Focus on mindfully transitioning through these various phases – don’t just check the box.
+Focus on mindfully transitioning through these various phases—don’t just check the box.
 You’ll have a high probability of convincing your boss and organization that you’re ready for the next promotion.
-You might not even have to ask for a promotion if you have a good manager; they may encourage you to apply for one, or flat out offer it to you.
+If you have a good manager, you might not even have to ask for a promotion; they may encourage you to apply for one or flat-out offer it to you.

 The Hidden Factors Holding You Back from Getting Promoted

 It’s possible you applied yourself and went through all the abovementioned phases over several years, but you’re still not getting promoted.
-Here are a few more things to consider:
+Here are a few more things to consider that might be holding you back from getting a promotion.

 Unless you advertise your desire to take on another challenge, your boss may assume you’re perfectly happy doing such a great job in your current role.
-There’s nothing more annoying to a manager (a good one, at least) than a dissatisfied employee who won’t voice their concerns directly.
+There’s nothing more annoying to a manager (a good one, at least) than a dissatisfied employee who won’t voice their concerns directly, so let your boss know that you are interested in taking on more responsibilities.

 I see too many examples of people assuming their development and next promotion are their boss’s sole responsibility.
 No one will care about your career as much as you.
 Take ownership of it!